 Use Supported Browsers

-Our supported browsers are Chrome and Firefox.
-If one of these two is not working, try the other.
+Our supported browsers are Chrome, Firefox or the newest version of Microsoft Edge (Chromium).
+If one is not working, try another.
 For a full list of browser compatibility with our features, click here.

 Allow Browser Permissions